Tennessee Secretary of State: Duties

 As the secretary of state is elected by the legislature, the secretary of state's office is considered to be part of the legislative branch, not the executive branch, of government in Tennessee.
 Duties of the secretary of state's office include the chartering of corporations, the registration of trademarks and service marks, and the administration of elections.
 The secretary of state also publishes the biennial Tennessee Blue Book, the official guide to all three branches of Tennessee State Government, and other state publications including the publication of all public and private acts enacted by the General Assembly.
 The secretary of state is further charged with the regulation of charitable solicitations, the operations of the state library and archives, and the administration of the state Economic Commission on Women.
 To discharge the above duties, the Tennessee Department of State employs several administrative law judges.

+The secretary of state collects an annual salary of $222,252, making them the highest-remunerated secretary of state in the country.